9polymath/everyoneFunds/README.md

-nine finance
+everyoneFunds
-built using nextjs (a reactjs framework).
+built using solidity & nextjs (a reactjs framework).